Stephen-RA-King/piptools-sync/README.md

         args: ["--ignore=E800,F842,F841,W503"]
 ```

 If we force pip-tools to use a later version of flake8 (e,g 5.0.4) by manually pinning the version in the ".in" file and recompiling it is clear pip-tools is unhappy...
-A Quick look at the dependancies shows why.
+A quick look at the dependencies shows why.

 ```shell
 Could not find a version that matches flake8!=3.2.0,<5.0.0,<6,==5.0.4,>=3.0.0,>=3.3.0,>=3.5,>=3.7,>=3.9.1,>=4.0.1 (from -r requirements\development.in (line 12))